 If you trade through a broker they may offer you some leverage of 1:2.
 In this case, you will pay overnight fees.
 If you do not use leverage to trade at an exchange or broker, you will not pay overnight fees and do not have to consider them.

 There are three factors that I do consider when thinking about my trade exits and these are:

 The cryptocurrency markets are still small and extremely inefficient.
 This makes them very volatile.
 Prices can make big moves up or down per day.

 The price of Bitcoin and other cryptocurrencies can sometimes go up or down in an almost straight vertical line.
 These are so-called parabolic moves.
 Parabolic moves up are often followed by crashes down.

-FUD is the opposite of FOMO.
+- FUDFUD is the opposite of FOMO.
 It stands for Fear Uncertainty and Doubt.
 FUD is when all newbies lose complete faith and start dumping all of their holdings at ANY price.
-This will push prices to extreme lows, that also defies any logic.
+This will push prices to extreme lows, which also defies any logic.

 Where to place your take profit in stocks and ETFs

 If you are trading stocks and ETFs without leverage and you are not shorting, then there are no overnight fees to pay.
 Still, you will always have to consider: